 This delicious homemade bread:

-- is with high fibre and healthier than white or wheat bread
+- is high-fiber and healthier than white or wheat bread

 - has no processed sugar or fat

-- has lots of nutrients because it uses whole grain flours
+- has lots of nutrients because it uses whole-grain flour

 - is with extra nutrients benefits from whole grain spelt flour